albanobattistella/dictationbridge-docs/dictationBridge.md

 Absolutely free.

-Q. Is training dialog for Windows Speech Recognition accessible via speech and/or braille?
+Q. Is the training dialog for Windows Speech Recognition accessible via speech and/or braille?

 Yes, you can review the text to be dictated in the training dialog via speech.

 Q. How can I check microphone status via Windows Speech Recognition?

-Press Windows+B to go to notification area.
+Press Windows+B to go to the notification area.
 If Windows Speech Recognition is active, one of the items will be Windows Speech Recognition along with its status (listening, sleeping, off).

-Q. I don't hear what I dictated.
+Q. I don't hear what I have  dictated.

 This might be due to one of the following:

 * DictationBridge is not installed.
-* If using NVDA, DictationBridge add-on might be disabled.
+* If using NVDA, the DictationBridge add-on might be disabled.
 * Your microphone might be turned off or muted.
-* For some cases, text echo will not work, and developers are working toward a solution.
+* In certain cases, text echo back will not work, and developers are working toward a solution.

 Q. How can I correct spelling mistakes?

-To correct spelling mistakes, move the cursor to the misspelled word and say, "correct that".
-A list of suggestions will appear.
-Choose the word you intended to say.
+This procedure is dependent on your speech-recognition solution of choice.
+Please consult its documentation.

 Q. How can I improve dictation accuracy?

-You can use the training dialog provided by Windows Speech Recognition or Dragon to train the dictation software to listen to how you say phrases.
-Also, the longer you use dictation, the accuracy increases.
+Accuracy when dictating is a function of a number of things that are too extensive to go into here.
+In summary, consider the following points.
+*Speak like a news caster.
+* Your speech input to the speech-recognition solution must be clear and noise free.
+*The words you use should be in the speech-recognition solution's vocavulary.
+*You have trained the vocabulary, entering carefully chosen words.

 Q. I cannot seem to insert punctuations as I dictate.